+Finding 2015-003 (2004-005)

-Finding 2014-003 (2004-005)No Capital Asset Inventory Listing and No Board Certification of Inventory at Fiscal Year-End
+No Capital Asset Inventory Listing and No Board Certification of Inventory at Fiscal Year-End

-For the fiscal year ending June 30, 2014 the District did not perform and document a physical inventory of its capital assets.
+For the fiscal year ending June 30, 2015 the District did not perform and document a physical inventory of its capital assets.
 For each capital asset, the description of the asset, date acquired, cost, location, useful life, and ending balance of its capital assets (tanks, wells, pumps, pump houses, distribution system, office equipment, etc.) should be recorded on the District's capital asset listing.
 Also, the governing body of the District did not certify the correctness of the capital asset inventory after the physical inventory was performed.
+Management did not make any progress towards implementing the prior year corrective action plan.